CSAllenISDClassroom/scheduling-app-model-your-mom/Functionality.md

 ### QA
 * Keys should be easily replicable.
-*The same key should always generate the same schedule.
+* The same key should always generate the same schedule.
-*Expected Output: Display keys to manage the schedules.
+* Expected Output: Display keys to manage the schedules.
 If no schedules exist, return “no existing schedule”.
 The message should clearly describe this error.
-*If you want to select a certain student’s schedule there should be keys to categorize this type of student.
+* If you want to select a certain student’s schedule there should be keys to categorize this type of student.

 - Keys should be easily replicable.
 The same key should always generate the same schedule.
--Keys should not appear when you are inside a schedule Expected Output: Display keys to manage the schedules.
+- Keys should not appear when you are inside a schedule Expected Output: Display keys to manage the schedules.
 If no schedules exist, return “no existing schedule”.
 The message should clearly describe this error.
 If you want to select a certain student’s schedule there should be keys to categorize this type of student.